Ultimate Japan Tour

 Friday Day 6 - Golf.
 Yamana Golf Course.

 Located within the Katsuragi Resort is the first of two fine golf courses.
 Yamana is a course steeped in the traditions and drama of professional competition.
-Here we witness the handiwork of master golf course designer Seiichi Inoue on the strategically demanding Yamana Course.
 A grand course carved out of a gorgeous forest, with views of the Pacific Ocean in the distance.
-Here he will awaken your desire to win as you take on the challenging layout with uniquely positioned lakes and bunkers.
-Yamana is the setting for the Yamaha Katsuragi Ladies Open and only a short stroll to our accommodation and dinner location.
-Immerse yourself in an open-air bath that faces a bamboo garden or experience a relaxing mist sauna.
+Yamana is the setting for the Yamaha Katsuragi Ladies Open and only a short stroll to your accommodation.

 Saturday Day 7 – Golf.
 Ugari Golf Course